 Editor's note: It is FFS whether the UE, when it decides to apply a different UL distribution, can change to an arbitrary traffic split percentage or whether the UE would change to using a single access for the SDF.
 It is further FFS whether the UL Distribution Info needs to contain the traffic split percentage if changed, or whether it can contain a preferred access for DL.

 - The UPF may apply the information in a received PMF-UAD message to align the DL traffic distribution for an SDF with the UL traffic distribution applied by the UE for the same SDF.

+- If the UE decides to terminate the UE assistance operation, the UE may send a PMF-UAD message to the UPF including split percentages, which indicate that the UE performs the UL traffic distribution according to the split percentages received from the network, i.e. the UE assistance operation is terminated.
+When the UPF receives this PMF-UAD message, the UPF removes DL steering rule created for UE assitance operation.